 What Underwriters Look For

-- Your company's business location
+- Your company's business location.

-- Your company's loss history
+- Your company's loss history.

-- The nature of your company's business operations
+- The nature of your company's business operations.

-- The number of years your firm has been in business
+- The number of years your firm has been in business.

-- Annual sales or revenue generated by your business
+- Annual sales or revenue generated by your business.

-- Type of business organization (sole proprietorship, corporation etc.)
+- Type of business organization (sole proprietorship, corporation, etc.).

-- Whether your firm has a formal safety program
+- Whether your firm has a formal safety program.

-- The name of your previous insurer
+- The name of your previous insurer.

 - Whether you or any company principal has been indicted or convicted of fraud, bribery or arson

-- Whether you have any uncorrected fire or safety code violations
+- Whether you have any uncorrected fire or safety code violations.

 Lowering Your Risk

-A third way to reduce your company's risks is to solicit advice from your insurer's risk control department.
+Another way to reduce your company's risks is to solicit advice from your insurer's risk control department.
 A risk control representative may visit your premises and offer suggestions about ways to reduce accidents.
-Listen to the advice and make whatever changes are feasible.